 Anyway, for horses, given all of the potential benefits – anti-inflammatory, and such – there’s been some effort devoted to seeing if fatty acid supplementation is of some health benefit to them.
 And there’s some evidence that, in some circumstances, there might be.
 So, for example, you’ll find a study that shows that in horses with chronic lower airway inflammation, additional EFA’s to the diet helps a bit, in addition to a low-dust diet (CLICK HERE).
 Or that supplementation with flax seed helps horses with allergies to biting flies (CLICK HERE).
 For what it’s worth, the biting flies study also showed that flax seed supplementation alters the fatty acid profile of hair, too (people have long fed ground flax seed to horses in an effort to improve the hair coat).
 In stallions, EFA supplementation has been shown to have positive effects on semen quality, and especially in subfertile stallions (CLICK HERE).
 On the other hand, when pregnant mares were given flax seed and fish oils, the milk changed, but that didn’t help the foals any (there wasn’t any increase in number of antibodies in the colostrum, milk, or foal’s blood serum – you can CLICK HERE to read the whole darn PhD thesis).

-The thing is, when it comes to EFA’s, more is not necessarily better.
+In addition, when it comes to EFA’s, more is not necessarily better.
 In fact, trying to get rid of inflammation is not only impossible, but it’s also not necessarily a good thing.
 Inflammation and anti-inflammation work together, and inflammation is an important part of the tissue repair process, particularly in acute injuries.
 Just dumping large amounts of EFA’s into a horse has even been shown to increase the inflammatory response in yearling horses (CLICK HERE).

 There’s more on the horizon when it comes to EFA’s, too.
 Whatever their health benefits for the horse, omega 3 fatty acids are broken down by the horse’s body into two primary compounds, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 My guess is that it won’t be too long before there will studies in horses on the effects of feeding those compounds directly, instead of just feeding fatty acid supplements.
 The marketing potential seems limitless.

 So, as of now, the bottom line is that the true implications of giving horses lots of omega-3 fatty acids on specific functions in the horse have yet to be fully fleshed out.
 In the normal horse diet, there’s something along the lines of a quarter pound of EFA’s a day, so it’s not like he’s not getting his share.
-Still, when it comes to omega-3’s and potential health benefits for your horse, there’s plenty of promise, some positive results, and, happily, if you want to give it a try, it shouldn’t be particularly hard or expensive to add them to your horse’s diet.
+Still, when it comes to omega-3’s and potential health benefits for your horse, there’s plenty of promise, some positive results, and, happily, if you want to give it a try, it shouldn’t be particularly hard or even expensive to add them to your horse’s diet.